RedisLabs/redislabs-docs/content/rc/databases/view-edit-database.md

     {{<image filename="images/rc/database-delete-confirm-dialog.png" alt="The Delete database confirmation dialog confirms your decision to delete a database." >}}{{< /image >}}

+    When you choose this action for the last database in a subscription, you're shown a different prompt.
+You're asked to keep the database, delete the database, or delete both the database and the subscription.

+    {{<image filename="images/rc/database-delete-last-dialog.png" alt="A different delete database confirmation dialog asks you to consider deleting the subscruption as well.">}}{{< /image >}}

     Databases must be active and empty before they can be deleted.
 To learn more, see [Delete a database]({{< relref "/rc/databases/delete-database.md" >}}).

 - Import data into the database.